 You can get these mini bags from craft stores.

-Padded jewelry pouches are another protective layer for your jewelry in it's downtime.
-Pouches with a zipper such as this one from Zesty Notion keep goods inside even when tipped upside-down.
+Jewelry pouches are another protective layer for your jewelry in it's downtime.
+We offer this double pocket magnetic jewelry pouch with every order, (or you can scoop one up here on it's own!)
+Carry it with you in your purse or gym bag to store jewelry on the go.
 It's a safe place to keep your goods in your jewelry box, and easy to pack when it's time to travel.